cozy/cozy-client-js/docs/data-api.md

-- `doctype` is a string specifying the [doctype](intro.md#doctypes--permissions)
+- `doctype` is a string specifying the [doctype](intro.md#doctypes--permissions) look for
-- `skip` (Optional) is a number specifying the number of documents to skip (used for pagination) look for
-- `limit` (Optional) is a number specifying the maximum number of documents to be returned (used for pagination)

 **Warning**: Not available on **v2**.
 A fallback implementation could be provided at some point.